shah0006/CitationSculptor/CONTINUATION_PROMPT.md

 ## Notes

 - HTTP server runs on port 3019 (localhost only, secure)
-- All tests pass (280 tests including document intelligence core + integration tests)
+- All tests pass (292+ tests including document intelligence, safety, and integration tests)
 - bioRxiv/medRxiv API can be finicky (marked as ⚠️ Partial for Lookup)
 - Obsidian plugin requires HTTP server to be running for best performance
 - LLM metadata extraction requires Ollama running locally with llama3:8b model
 - Link verification makes actual HTTP requests (may be slow for many URLs)
+- Logs are stored in `.data/logs/` with automatic rotation
+- Backups are created in the same directory as the original file